Cathedral Music Staff and Choirs

 David Price with an Honorary Doctorate of Music in recognition of the significant contribution he has made to the development of music at the cathedral and for his contribution to the cultural life of the city.
 In the same year he was made an Honorary Fellow of the Academy of St Cecilia.
 Recent recital venues for David include Chambery Cathedral and Alpe d'Huez in the French Alps; Trinity Church, Copenhagen and Salvatorkirche, Duisberg.
 In 2009 his St John Passion for Good Friday was published by Encore Publications in a series of the gospel passions alongside John Scott, Philip Moore and Richard Lloyd.
-This year he has been elected to an Honorary Fellowship of The Guild of Church Musicians.
+In 2013 he was elected to an Honorary Fellowship of The Guild of Church Musicians.

 He can be contacted via Cathedral Organist or 023 9282 3300 (Ext.
 228)

 Oliver Hancock is Sub-Organist and School Organist in a shared full-time role with our choir school, Portsmouth Grammar School.

 Before moving to Portsmouth, Oliver was the Assistant Organist at Ely Cathedral Girls' Choir and Graduate Organ Scholar at Selwyn College, Cambridge.
 He studied Music at the University of Oxford where he was Organ Scholar at Jesus College and gained BA Hons and undertook the MMus in Choral Studies at the University of Cambridge last year.
 Oliver also worked in the Music Department at the King’s School, Ely.